astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 **Important Note:** I'm not testing your astrophysics knowledge.
 All necessary equations and scientific background will be provided.
 Your task is to learn and understand the scientific concepts, implement them correctly in Python, and connect the computation to the physics.
 The focus is on computational thinking and implementation skills that transfer to any research domain.

-**For an expanded description of the course philosophy and approach, see:** [Why This Course is Different](06-why-astr596-is-different)
+**For an expanded description of the course philosophy and approach, see:** [Why ASTR 596 is Designed This Way](06-why-astr596-is-different) and [Understanding Your Learning Journey in ASTR 596](05-astr596-course-overview)

 ## Course Learning Outcomes